re-data/re-data/docs/docs/reference/metrics.md

 Metrics can be defined in any place in your dbt project, as macros with names following the pattern: `re_data_metric_(your_name)`

- - Both column and table level metrics take a dictionary called `context`
+ - Both column and table level metrics take a dictionary called `context`.
+Any extra configuration passed to a metric in `re_data:monitored` would be merged with the context dicionary.
  - ```python
     # Below is the structure of a context dictionary by default
     {